Casey4848/Battleship-Game/README.md

 2. **Connect clients:** Run the `pyhton Client.py --host <IP address of host> --port 5444` script on two different machines or terminals.
 3. Clients can send messages to the server.
 4. Game state is syncronized across clients and shown.
+5. Boards will be shown with ships on the board as 'S'
+6. Hits are 'X', misses are 'O', and empty spaces are '.'
+7. Ships are automatically put on board for now.
+8. Once all ships are eliminated, press enter and the game will ask if you want to reset or quit.
-Game tells each playr whos turn it is and keeps track of it.
+9. Game tells each playr whos turn it is and keeps track of it.
-Moves are inabled, but game board is not implemented yet, so nothing happens.

 **Technologies used:**
 * Python